 Where to stay in Kotor

 We didn’t stay in Kotor since we had a lot to do at our Balkan itinerary.
-However, Kotor Old Town and the attractions around there definitely deserve a day or two more to be enjoyed deeply.
+We’ve found a wi-fi and made our hotel bookings to spend the night at our next destination: Mostar and hit the road from Kotor to Mostar.
+However, if you have the time, Kotor Old Town and the attractions around there definitely deserve a day or two more to be enjoyed deeply.

 Boutique Hotel Hippocampus (Booking.com score 9.3 /for more than 300 reviews) looks like a great choice in the Old Town of Kotor only steps away of St Nicolas’ Church and a terrace overlooking San Giovanni walls.